tenstorrent/SweRV-ISS/README.md

 where poke operation may modify some bits that are not modifiable by CSR write instructions.

-For CSRs with sahred base name and different integer suffixes (e.g. pmpaddr0, pmpaddr1, ...), the configurations may be defined for each CSR or a common configuration may be defined with a range attribute.
+For CSRs with shared base name and different integer suffixes (e.g. pmpaddr0, pmpaddr1, ...), the configurations may be defined for each CSR or a common configuration may be defined with a range attribute.
 Example: